 If a person never starts smoking, their brain will be able to feel pleasure without cigarettes, and that nicotine high.
 Additional emotional benefits of not smoking are:

 - Less feelings of depression

 - Reduce affects of Post Traumatic Stress Disorder

-Smoking can worsen the affects of any Psychological Health condition, which is why not smoking is the best approach to managing your emotional health.
+Smoking can worsen the affects of any emotional wellness condition, which is why not smoking is the best approach to managing your emotional health.
 Keep your hormone levels where they are, so you can experience feelings of happiness without help from nicotine!